Awarding academic grades in 2022

 Appeals and results

-A student can appeal their grade if they don’t feel it’s fair.
+As always, a student can appeal their grade if they don’t feel it’s fair.
 This first involves checking whether the school or college has made any administrative or procedural errors and then whether the final grade reflects an appropriate exercise of academic judgement.
 Exam boards will have the final say.
 Don’t forget – grades can go down as well as up when appealed.